Relational databases

 Then you can delete the database and user1 and user2.

-user1 and user2 should connect out
+user1 and user2 should disconnect first

 as a administrator